AJ6CU/3d-printer-models/sBitx-v3-case/README.md

-#TITLE: A 3d printable case for the HF Signals sBitx board
+# A 3d printable case for the HF Signals sBitx board

 #Revision History
 Jan 21, 2024:	Initial v1